Guide

 So to help you secure the best machine translations for your website, we’re going to explore the backgrounds of Google Translate and DeepL (and their underlying technologies).
 We’ll also do a comparison of DeepL vs Google Translate to evaluate their pros and cons, before sharing our recommendation of the best website machine translation solution.

-How Did Deepl and Google Translate Come Into Being?
+How Did DeepL and Google Translate Come Into Being?

 What is DeepL?
 What is Google Translate?